kmee/proxmox-cloud-init-tools/README.md

 5. Follow instructions on screen.

 ### Important
-Before deploy you VM using things script, upload your public ssh key to ./pub_keys/id_rsa.pub file. if you do not upload keys do pub_keys/id_rsa.pub, you will not access VM.
+Before deploy VM using things script, upload your public ssh key to ./pub_keys/id_rsa.pub file. if you do not upload keys do pub_keys/id_rsa.pub, you will not access VM.